tmcycyit/geo-bridge-bundle/README.md

 //This function is used get street by given id
 //If there are not any street by given id return null public function getStreetById($id)

+//This function is used to get $limit streets by $search string
+//If there are not any street with such content return null public function searchStreet($search, $limit = 0)
 ```